howieweiner/howies-django-template/README.md

 # Project Name

 ## Project Setup
 This project can be used as a Django template.
-To use it:
+To use it (replacing myproject with your own project name):
 ```bash
 django-admin startproject --template https://github.com/howieweiner/howies-django-template --extension=py,md --name=Makefile myproject .
 ```